New Atlanticist Sep 22, 2020

 By Jeremy Stern

 Macron’s belief in France’s special responsibility to Lebanon is evident.
 If he wants to help the people suffering under Hezbollah there, Macron should follow the German example, and lead a ban of Hezbollah at home.

 The United States, Germany, and world order: New priorities for a changing alliance

 Treating each divergence in security policy as an isolated incident may have allowed policymakers on both sides of the Atlantic to ignore the unpleasant fact that the United States and Germany could have increasingly disparate perceptions of threats and strategic cultures.

-Jeremy Stern is news editor of Tablet magazine and nonresident senior fellow at the Atlantic Council.
+Jeremy Stern is a nonresident senior fellow at the Atlantic Council’s Europe Center and news editor of Tablet magazine.
 He was previously a senior advisor in the Department of State and an explosive ordnance disposal (EOD) officer in the US Army, deploying to five countries in the Middle East and Central Asia.
 His writing has appeared in the New York Times, Wall Street Journal, Foreign Affairs, Newsweek, Foreign Policy, and the American Interest, where he was a staff writer.
 He studied Russian language and literature at Kenyon College and Saint Petersburg State University in Russia.